RishabhPariharGit/React-Project/README.md

 - uploaded one product on the database with the name product 123
 - checed the api with the help of thunderclient
 - created a logic with which automatic updation of product id will be done
+- created API for removing the product.
+-